Visual arts of the Indigenous peoples of the Americas: California

+Shells, such as freshwater snails and other marine life, were utilized for ornamental purposes as much as they were crafted for jewelry.
+Jewelry for Kumeyaay women was found to include “blue beads”, otherwise known as clam shell beads, while men wore nasal septums and small beaded strings of white clam shells.
+Shell bead jewelry that is traded is often later used and distributed in ceremonies amongst tribes such as the Cahuilla, the Serrano, and the Gabrieleño (Tongva).Shell beads not only pertained to decor purposes within the state of California but were also significant in trade and networking through other territories.
+Ornamental shell beads were traded across the Mexican border integrating themselves into other tribes in Baja California.

 Southwest

 In the Southwestern United States numerous pictographs and petroglyphs were created.
-The Fremont culture and Ancestral Puebloans and later tribes' creations, in the Barrier Canyon Style and others, are seen at present day Buckhorn Draw Pictograph Panel and Horseshoe Canyon, amongst other sites.
+The Fremont culture and Ancestral Puebloans and later tribes' creations, in the Barrier Canyon Style and others, are seen at present day Buckhorn Draw Pictograph Panel and Horseshoe Canyon, among other sites.
 Petroglyphs by these and the Mogollon culture's artists are represented in Dinosaur National Monument and at Newspaper Rock.

 The Ancestral Puebloans, or Anasazi, (1000 BCE–700 CE) are the ancestors of today's Pueblo tribes.
 Their culture formed in the American southwest, after the cultivation of corn was introduced from Mexico around 1200 BCE.
 People of this region developed an agrarian lifestyle, cultivating food, storage gourds, and cotton with irrigation or xeriscaping techniques.
 They lived in sedentary towns, so pottery, used to store water and grain, was ubiquitous.

 For hundreds of years, Ancestral Pueblo created utilitarian grayware and black-on-white pottery and occasionally orange or red ceramics.
 In historical times, Hopi created ollas, dough bowls, and food bowls of different sizes for daily use, but they also made more elaborate ceremonial mugs, jugs, ladles, seed jars and those vessels for ritual use, and these were usually finished with polished surfaces and decorated with black painted designs.
 At the turn of the 20th century, Hopi potter Nampeyo famous revived Sikyátki-style pottery, originated on First Mesa in the 14th to 17th centuries.